mikebcbc/torbox-auto-downloader/README.md

 ## Integration with Sonarr/Radarr

-This project can be integrated with Sonarr and Radarr using the "Blackhole" download client feature.
-This allows Sonarr/Radarr to drop torrent/magnet/NZB files into the `watch` directory, which will then be processed by this application.
+This project is designed to work with both Sonarr and Radarr simultaneously using separate watch and download directories for each.

-**Configuration Steps (Repeat for both Sonarr and Radarr):**
+**Configuration Steps for Radarr/Sonarr:**

-1. Go to **Settings** -> **Download Clients**.
+1. Go to **Settings** -> **Download Clients** in Radarr.
 2. Click the **+** button to add a new download client.
 3. Select **Torrent Blackhole** or **Usenet Blackhole** (or both, repeating these steps for each).
 4. Give the download client a descriptive name (e.g., "TorBox Torrent Blackhole").
-5. Set the **Torrent/Usenet Folder** to the `watch` directory you configured for this application (e.g., `/app/watch` if using Docker, or the `watch` subdirectory if running locally).
-This path must match the `WATCH_DIR` environment variable.
+5. Set the **Torrent/Usenet Folder** to the Radarr or Sonarr watch directory (e.g., `/app/watch/radarr` for Radarr if using the default Docker configuration).
+This path must match the `RADARR_WATCH_DIR` or `SONARR_WATCH_DIR` environment variable inside the container.
-6. Set the **Watch Folder** to the `downloads` directory you configured for this application (e.g., `/app/downloads` if using Docker, or the `downloads` subdirectory if running locally).
-This path must match the `DOWNLOAD_DIR` environment variable.
+6. Set the **Watch Folder** to the Radarr or Sonarr downloads directory (e.g., `/app/downloads/radarr` for Radarr if using the default Docker configuration).
+This path must match the `RADARR_DOWNLOAD_DIR` or `SONARR_WATCH_DIR` environment variable inside the container.

+**Note:** If you're running Sonarr/Radarr in Docker, make sure to mount the same host directories to both containers.
+For example, if you mount `/mnt/user/downloads/temp` to `/app/watch` in the TorBox container, you should mount the same `/mnt/user/downloads/temp` to a path in your Sonarr/Radarr containers and use the appropriate subdirectory paths.